shayanray/MedMesh-PennApps18/README.md

 ## Overall Rank

 Out of 210 teams(each team of max 4 team members) our team was in the Top 30 list as announced by the judges.

+## My Role

+As a Solutions Architect, I was instrumental in whiteboarding and designing the overall architectural solution to this problem.
+I was the sole developer for the Prediction Engine, a ML platform trained with 50K patient records  to predict the stroke probability.
+I was also responsible for completing various sections for the website and overall Integration of the various platform oomponents.